 We believe Allt Dearg and now Sròndoire offer an alternative development model, where utility scale, commercially funded developments owned and operated locally can deliver far more social and economic benefit to Argyll than the alternate models, whilst still generating very significant amounts of wind energy.

 The community benefit figures released by Argyll & Bute Council are striking; in the financial year 2011/12 the seven commercial wind farms with a combined installed capacity of 137MW, made community benefit payments in Argyll totalling £161k (£1,175 / MW installed) – in 2013 the Allt Dearg project with 10MW of capacity contributed a direct community benefit between the Ardrishaig and Educational Trust of around £167k (£16,700 / MW installed).

 The common benchmark for utility owned Community Benefit payments has recently increased to £5,000 / MW installed.
 The direct Community Benefit between the Ardrishaig and Educational Trust, is nearly three times this amount, and when the indirect financial benefits of local estate ownership and the resulting expenditure funded by wind farm profit is taken into account, the financial benefit to the wider local community is over twenty times the utility benchmark.

 How Much Did Allt Dearg Cost?

 The capital cost of construction, including professional fees and the cost to upgrade SSE's 33kV line from Inverneill to the Lochgilphead substation was around £15million.
 This is spot on the onshore wind construction target of £1.5million per MW installed, and less than the original budget.
-The project is funded with a mixture of equity investment and a non-recourse loan provided by the Co-Operative Bank, the Bank borrowings were replaced with a new loan from L1 in 2017.
+The project was funded with a mixture of equity investment and a non-recourse loan provided by the Co-Operative Bank, the Bank borrowings were replaced with a new loan from L1 in 2017.

 Who Built Allt Dearg?